swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

 \mainpage Virtual Seismologist

-The Virtual Seismologist in SeisComP3 ("VS-in-SC3") provides near instantaneous estimates of earthquake magnitude as soon as SeisComp3 origins are available.
-With a well-configured SeisComP3 system running on a dense network, magnitudes for local events can be available within 10-20 s of origin time.
+The Virtual Seismologist in SeisComP ("VS-in-SC3") provides near instantaneous estimates of earthquake magnitude as soon as SeisComP origins are available.
+With a well-configured SeisComP system running on a dense network, magnitudes for local events can be available within 10-20 s of origin time.
 VS-in-SC3 can be a key component of an earthquake early warning system, and can be used to provide rapid earthquake notifications.
 With the capability to estimate magnitude